gopythongo/gopythongo/src/sphinx/process/intro.rst

 How does GoPythonGo address these requirements and assumptions
 --------------------------------------------------------------
 This document describes a process that fulfills the properties mentioned above.
 But it does so not independently of previous art.
-Instead, it very much relies on established useful standards written by other smart people.
+Instead, it encourages you to use it together with other established useful standards written by smart people.
 In particular:

   * The `Git Flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ development process
   * The `SemVer <http://semver.org/>`_ versioning system